-- 7.1 The information that we receive in relation to anti-social behaviour will be kept confidential and will not be released to third parties.
-If we discuss cases as part of a multi-agency meeting, we will share information in line with relevant information-sharing protocols. - 7.2 Any information received that directly relates to a safeguarding concern will be shared in accordance with our Data Protection/GDPR Policy and Safeguarding Policy
+- 8.1 The information that we receive in relation to anti-social behaviour and hate will be kept confidential and will not be released to third parties.
+If we discuss cases as part of a multi-agency meeting, we will share information in line with relevant information-sharing protocols. - 8.2 Any information received that directly relates to a safeguarding concern will be shared in accordance with our Data Protection/GDPR Policy and Safeguarding Policy

-8.0 Dissatisfaction with anti-social behaviour case management
+9.0 Dissatisfaction with case management

-- 8.1 Customers will be directed to our internal complaints process if they are dissatisfied with how a case has been managed. - 8.2 Our Complaints process enables anyone who feels we are not managing their complaint as set out within the Anti-Social Behaviour Policy and Procedure to speak with our designated Complaints Resolution Manager. - 8.3 If a complaint is made to the Local Authority for a statutory review, otherwise known as a Community Trigger Review (aka ASB Case Review), then this will not be considered a complaint and will not be directed through our internal complaints process.
+- 9.1 Customers will be directed to our internal complaints process if they are dissatisfied with how a case has been managed. - 9.2 Our Complaints process enables anyone who feels we are not managing their complaint as set out within the anti-social behaviour and hate policy and procedure to speak with our designated Complaints Resolution Manager. - 9.3 If a complaint is made to the Local Authority for a statutory review, otherwise known as a Community Trigger Review (aka ASB Case Review), then this will not be considered a complaint and will not be directed through our internal complaints process.
 Teign